Creating Lasting Change.

 A beautiful and poignant film, NO LETTING GO has the power to entertain, to engage and to educate diverse audiences about the vitally important issue of mental health in children, adolescents and young adults.
 This award winning film is ideal for parents, educators, pediatricians, nurses, social workers, advocates, family members, and mental health professionals who want to have a better understanding of youth mental health and the challenges families face as they seek help for their child.

-NO LETTING GO, winner of 18 International Awards!
-Nominated for the 2016 VOICE Awards – SAMHSA.
+NO LETTING GO, winner of 18 International Awards and nominated for the 2016 VOICE Awards – SAMHSA.
 It is a must-see film for anyone who cares about the healthy development of youth.
 To increase the impact of your screening, bring a facilitator trained by The Youth Mental Health Project to speak and facilitate a Q&A after the viewing of the film.